 Transfer pricing rules apply to transactions with foreign related parties.

 The commercial code governs how companies may be incorporated, operated, reorganized and dissolved.
 The principal types of companies are described below.

 A corporation must have a minimum of five shareholders.
 Each shareholder is liable up to the amount of its capital contribution as represented by negotiable shares.
 The corporation’s capital is divided into authorized share capital, subscribed share capital and paid-up share capital.
 At the time of the company’s incorporation, at least 50 percent of its authorized share capital must be subscribed, and at least 33 percent of its subscribed share capital must be paid-up.
-The balance must be paid during the year following the subscription.
+The balance must be paid during the year following the incorporation of the company.

-Some characteristics of corporations are as follows:
+Some characteristics of these corporations are as follows:

 - Where a corporation needs to be capitalized, it may issue shares or bonds convertible into shares.

 - When new shares are issued, they may be offered at a price higher than their face value to increase the corporation’s net worth.
-This excess of the price of the shares over their face value, also known as the premium on share placement, is exempt from income and complementary taxes at the time of the capitalization, but becomes part of a corporation’s taxable income at the moment of its distribution.
+This excess of the price of the shares over their face value, also known as the premium on share placement, is exempt from income and complementary taxes at the time of the capitalization, but it becomes part of a corporation’s taxable income at the moment of its distribution.